Corvus Systems: Corvus Concept

 The operating system, called CCOS, was prompt-driven, communicating with the user using full sentences such as Copy which file(s)? when the "Copy file" function key was pressed.
 The user would respond by typing the path of the file to be copied.
 The OS would then prompt for a destination path.
-Wildcard pattern matching was supporting using the * and ? characters.
+Wildcard pattern matching was supported using the * and ? characters.
 The OS supported pipes and "Exec files", which were similar to shell scripts.

 Versions of the Concept running Unix were available; these configurations could not run standard Concept software.
 The UCSD p-System was available, and a Pascal compiler was available supporting most UCSD extensions FORTRAN was also standard.
 Built-in BASIC was also an option, enabling the computer to boot without a disk attached.
 A software CP/M emulator was available from Corvus, but it was of limited usefulness since it only emulated Intel 8080 instructions and not the more-common Z80-specific instructions.
 Wesleyan University ported the KERMIT file transfer protocol.

 The entire motherboard could slide out of the back of the cabinet for easy access to perform upgrades and repairs.
 The system was equipped with four 50-pin Apple II bus-compatible slots for expansion cards.
 External 5.25" and 8" floppy disk drive peripherals (made by Fujitsu) were available for the Concept.
 The 8" drive had a formatted capacity of 250 kB.
-The 5.25" drive was read-only, and disks held 140kB.
+The 5.25" drive was read-only, and disks held 140 kB.
 The video card was integrated in the monitor's update circuitry.
 The system had a battery-backed hardware clock that stored the date and month, but not the year.
 There was a leap year switch that set February to have 29 days.